GMT +3 hours

 But there is far more to Kenya than the migration and the Mara, with just as much on offer for experienced wildlife enthusiasts as first-time safari goers.
 Venture to the giants of Tsavo East and Tsavo West for wonderfully varied landscapes.
 Visit beautiful Amboseli National Park, home to herds of elephants dwarfed by magnificent Mount Kilimanjaro, or seek out the unique wildlife of Samburu National Reserve, such as the long-necked gerenuk or reticulated giraffe.
 Bird lovers will delight in the Great Rift Valley’s lakes.

 In Kenya you’ll have a great chance of seeing the Big Five (a phrase coined by African hunters to group the five most difficult and dangerous animals to hunt on foot: the lion, African elephant, Cape buffalo, leopard and rhino).
 Magnificent though they are – and they really are – don’t forget to appreciate the other species that inhabit this incredible country.

 There are many ways to discover Kenya.
-Travel around by minibus, coach or by light aircraft; choose a scheduled safari or tailor-make your own; join a group or opt for a private vehicle.
+Travel around by minibus, 4x4x or light aircraft; choose a scheduled safari or tailor-make your own; join a group or opt for a private vehicle.
 You can stay in national parks or neighbouring conservancies; and choose from rustic camping safaris to the ultimate in luxury lodges.
 For something extra special, opt for a hot-air balloon ride at sunrise, drifting over the vast plains as the first signs of life appear below.

 On a safari with Kuoni, we ensure that each overland vehicle used for game viewing has a maximum of six passengers, so that each person gets a window seat and space to stand and look out through the pop-up roof.